 The date of spreading When you mark a Job as complete the completion date is automatically recorded.
 You can edit this date if you are recording work after it has been done.

 For arable crops you should record the yield harvested to show that this is in line with your estimated yield used to calculate N-max levels.
-You can do this by creating a Field Job with type ‘Harvesting’ and then you can record what you harvested as an input.
-Find step-by step instructions here.
+You can do this by creating a Field Job with type ‘Harvesting’ and then you can record your yields per field.

 Checking you are within your N-max limit

-You can check the amount of fertilizer, manure or any input that has been applied to a field by opening the field and going to the ‘Inputs’ tab.
-This will show you the total quantity applied and the rate/ha so you can easily calculate how much more nitrogen can be applied to the field for that year.
+You can also check the amount of fertilizer, manure or any input that has been applied to a field by opening the field and going to the ‘Inputs’ tab.
+This will show you the total quantity applied and the rate/ha.

 Checking upcoming and completed work